M1andy/awesome-traditional-chinese-character-recognition/README.md

 The dataset is provided by [FamilySearch](https://www.familysearch.org/) and consists of the following collections:

-training set: consists of in total 11,715 images selected from another set of 37 separate books.
+Training set: consists of in total 11,715 images selected from another set of 37 separate books.

-test set: consists of in total 1,135 images selected from 12 separate books,
+Testing set: consists of in total 1,135 images selected from 12 separate books,

 #### Dataset Samples